 LSD is aimed at detecting locally straight contours on images.
 This is what we call line segments.
 Contours are zones of the image where the gray level is changing fast enough from dark to light or the opposite.
-Thus, the gradient and level-lines of the image are key concepts and are illustrated in figure 1.
+Thus, the gradient and level-lines of the image are key concepts and are illustrated on the following figure:

 The algorithm starts by computing the level-line angle at each pixel to produce a level-line field, i.e., a unit vector field such that all vectors are tangent to the level line going through their base point.
-Then, this field is segmented into connected regions of pixels that share the same level-line angle up to a certain tolerance τ .
-These connected regions are called line support regions, see figure 2.
+Then, this field is segmented into connected regions of pixels that share the same levelline angle up to a certain tolerance T. These connected regions are called line support regions: